ryanjeffares/Bex/docs.md

 Pulse takes pulsewidth as a float between 0 and 1.

 # BexFilter class
-The BexFilter class currently offers resonant high and low pass filters.
+The BexFilter class currently offers `Highpass` and `Lowpass`.
 They are contructed the same was as `BexOsc`, but also must take an input float when they are called.</br>
 They both take `cutoff (20 - sampleRate)` and `resonance (1 - whatever)`.
 ```
 BexOsc* osc;